Myrl Shoemaker

 Myrl Howard Shoemaker (April 14, 1913 – July 30, 1985) was an American politician of the Democratic party who served as the 57th lieutenant governor of Ohio from 1983 until his death in 1985.

+Career

 Shoemaker served for 24 years in the Ohio House of Representatives before being elected lieutenant governor in 1982 as running mate of Dick Celeste.
 Celeste's choice of Shoemaker for Lieutenant Governor was pivotal for him to receive downstate support in the election to offset the political support of his opponent, U.S. Rep. Clarence J. "Bud" Brown Jr. Wags claimed that if elected, Celeste would be the Governor above Interstate 70 and Shoemaker would be the Governor below Interstate 70, the highway that bisects Ohio.

+During his term as lieutenant governor, Shoemaker also served as director of the Ohio Department of Natural Resources.
+Shoemaker was the first lieutenant governor in the United States to serve simultaneously in a governor's cabinet as the head of a state department.
+He stepped down from the cabinet post on July 1, 1985, due to health problems.

+Death and legacy

 Shoemaker died of cancer in 1985 while serving as lieutenant governor.
+He had been confined to his home in Bourneville for several months.